Can You Catch Catfish in The Winter?

 Do I need to pack up all the gear or can I keep actively fishing and targeting channel, blue and flathead cats regardless of the temperature?
 I feel your frustration.
 None of us want to pack it in and call it a year.
 It gets boring and the anxiety rises for the next season as we await patiently.
 The good news is that we don’t have to.

-So can you catch catfish in the winter?
-Yes, you can still catch catfish in the winter.
-Catfish still actively feed during the winter months.
-The feeding patterns don’t change.
-Only location and activity levels are impacted by the colder water temperatures.
 Keep the gear out, learn some winter catfishing tips and begin fishing 12 months out the year.
 I assure you, you will catch plenty of catfish in winter.
 Some may even argue that they strike better during the colder months.

 Let’s dive in a little deeper and see why this may be and how catfish interact in the winter and colder water temperatures.

 Table of Contents

 What changes with catfish behavior when winter comes strolling into place?
 Nothing.They still bite, they still eat when they are hungry.
 A slight difference is the more aggressive behavior toward finding safe shelter and covered structure under water.

 Catfish are also going to move to deep drop offs, channels and other known deep holes beneath the water surface.

 Catfish will also flock together during these colder months.
 They will be bunched in schools of other catfish.
 This can play a large advantage to your catch rates.
 If you can successfully locate the catfish, your most likely locating a large group of them.
 It doesn’t get much better than that.